 On this ride, you are seat belted into a toboggan and then taken up the hills before being released at the top.
 You then race through the trees down 1km of twists and turns.
 In total, you get 3 rides down the track.
 Each one gets faster as you get more confident.

 It might be worth pre-booking your tickets for Zip World.
 Especially if you plan on going on a weekend, bank holiday or when the kids are off school as it can get quite busy.
-We went on a Friday when the children were still at school so there was hardly anyone there.
-We didn’t need to wait in any lines!
+I went on a Friday when the children were still at school so there was hardly anyone there.
+Meaning I didn’t need to wait in any lines!
 I would fully recommend going there in the week as the activities are cheaper and it’s not as busy.

 After spending approximately 40 minutes at Zip World, it was time to drive to the next destination.
 If you didn’t have time to visit Llanrwst in the evening, then this would be an excellent time to go.
 Llanwrst is only a brief drive along the A5.